wassname/open_pref_eval/README.md

 ## FAQ

-Q: Why use the probability of only one token, the first differing token?
+Q: Why use the weighted prob over all the tokens?

-A: This gives the best accuracy and the biggest accuracy contrast.
+A: This gives the best accuracy contrast.
+And it best shows things like generalisation.

  It also provides scores that correspond with the accuracy.
 See this [notebook]([./examples/evaluate_gpt2.ipynb](https://github.com/wassname/open_pref_eval/blob/scratch_full_logits/examples/scratch_hs2.ipynb)) for more details.
 In the following plot of Llama-7b on a simple sentiment prediction task, we expect high accuracy, and indeed we see it for "1st_diverg", which is the method we use in this repository.

+ TODO: add follow up experiments using GENIES adapters I made

  ![comparing_various_token_aggregations](./docs/img/comparing_various_token_aggregations.png)